Mr. Horlick is one of the highest-ranked international trade lawyers in the world in the only two rankings,

 GATT and WTO tribunals; NAFTA Chapters 19 and 20 tribunals; and anti-dumping, countervailing duty and safeguard cases in over 20 countries.
 He has worked on issues involving climate change, textile quotas and monitoring, Generalized System of Preferences, non-market economy status, customs and tariff classification and valuation, export controls, CFIUS and investor-state disputes.

-Mr. Horlick has served as counsel to businesses in the U.S. (IBM, Cargill, Arch Chemicals and others) and other countries (Pemex, Noranda, Barilla and others); the U.S. Government and other governments (UK, Canada, Mexico, Chile, South Africa,the European Union, and others); and trade
+Mr. Horlick has served as counsel to businesses in the U.S. (IBM, Cargill, Arch Chemicals and others) and other countries (Pemex, Noranda, Barilla and others); the U.S. Government and other governments (UK, Canada, Mexico, Chile, South Africa,the European Union, Peru, Australia, New Zealand, and others); and trade

 associations (National Cattlemen’s and Beef Association, Federation of the German Chemical Industry, American Forest and Paper Association, and others).

 He has written numerous articles and delivered speeches on international trade and investment.He has served as first